vratidc/vratidc.github.io/_projects/1_cinevoque.md

 Cinévoqué is built for live-action CVR since real-time 3D experiences have the affordance of the framework implicitly.
 The novelty of this work lies in its intent to bring passive interactivity to an experience composed of live-action videos that are mostly immutable in real-time.
 Furthermore, adding a layer of real-time changes to live-action VR films allows for new use cases that were not previously possible.
 For example, the experiences "Schrödinger's Vada-Pav" and  "Till We Meet Again" that was built with Cinévoqué have a virtual body that rotates to align with the user's physical body using 6DOF controller data.
 Similarly, other data can be used to influence the visuals and audio in the experience.

-<iframe src="https://drive.google.com/file/d/16j7A_M15lY0TIRJ0muV34p5XB7YugqVP/preview" controls width="auto" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://drive.google.com/file/d/16j7A_M15lY0TIRJ0muV34p5XB7YugqVP/preview" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Outcomes